xbouteiller/Prosper/readme.md

 ## usefulfunctions

-python package with 2 class useful for computing features on a provided list of website and returning a list of words who composes each website address
+python package with 2 class useful for computing features on a provided list of website and returning a list of words that compose each website address